truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 * **Parameters:**
     * isWaitingEnabled (Boolean)
 * **Returns:**
-    * (Boolean) if parameter is `undefined` returns the curent status of is waiting mode ('is loading' gif image visibility)
+    * (Boolean) if parameter is `undefined` returns the current status of is waiting mode ('is loading' gif image visibility)

 ```JavaScript
 // Turns on the waiting visualizer to inform the user that work is being done.
 (Don't forget to turn it off later though)